 Communication is an essential component in making social connections and enjoying the world around us.
 When people can’t have effective communication, or they lose their capability to properly express themselves and understand others, they feel left out.

+Efficient communication improves our ability to express even our basic desires, needs, and emotions, so that we don’t feel isolated, confused, or misunderstood.
+With active listening and constant communication, people can build stronger relationships and feel better about themselves.
 Regardless of what form of communication we use, whether it is body language or speech and language, it makes us feel complete.
 If anything hinders our ability to understand, hear, and express our thoughts, emotions, and ideas, that’s when we start to lose confidence in being a good communicator.

 Speech-language pathology can be useful in numerous ways via therapies such as: